Home

 Instead of importing large datasets, Verkada began defining audiences directly from ICP logic.

-Using Primer’s demographic filters, they created audiences based on:
+Using Primer’s demographic and firmographic filters, they created audiences based on:

 • job title contains logic